 |Cooking time||30 minutes|

 |Total time||1 hour|

 The secret to great waffles is thick batter, so don't expect a pourable one.
 The optional dash of cornmeal adds a slight crunch to the finished waffle.
-This recipe is Member Services department approved--unanimously at that!
+This recipe is Community Engagement department approved--unanimously at that!
 This recipe can be doubled or tripled to feed a crew.
 Make toaster waffles out of leftover batter--undercook the waffles a bit, cool them on a wire rack, wrap them in plastic wrap, and freeze.
 Then pop them in the toaster for a quick breakfast.

 Heat a waffle iron.
 Whisk the dry ingredients together in a medium bowl.
 Separate the egg yolk from egg white.
 Whisk the egg yolk with the buttermilk and melted butter.

 Beat the egg white until it just holds a 2-inch peak.

 Spread an appropriate amount of batter onto the waffle iron.
-Following the manufacturer's instructions, cook the waffle until golden brown 2 to 5 minutes.
+Following the manufacturer's instructions, cook the waffle until golden brown, 2 to 5 minutes.
 Serve immediately.
-(In a pinch, you can keep waffles warm on a wire rack in a 22-degree oven for up to 5 minutes.)
+(In a pinch, you can keep waffles warm on a wire rack in a 220-degree oven for up to 5 minutes.)